 - In the event that a CPOE or written order cannot be submitted, a verbal order is acceptable on an infrequent basis.

-For more information from CMS, Computerized Provider Order Entry (CPOE)
+For more information from Health IT.gov, Computerized Provider Order Entry (CPOE)

 Finally, using cybersecurity to protect PHI remains the cornerstone to protecting all ePHI which all organizations should address in today’s healthcare climate.